moudy-wold/Ecommece/README.md

 Integrated a test payment process using Stripe.
 Users are redirected to a payment page to complete the transaction.

 Note: While the payment flow could have been implemented directly on the frontend, I chose to redirect users to ensure a secure and seamless payment experience.

+Authentication:
+User authentication is implemented using Next-auth, and email/password login is supported.
+The system is scalable to include authentication providers with accounts.
+.../Google/Facebook.